-Satisfactory Academic Progress for Titile IV Aid Recipients
+Satisfactory Academic Progress for Title IV Aid Recipients

-As a student loan recipient, you are rquired to be in good standing, maintain satisfactory academic progess toward your degree requirements for each semester in which you are enrolled, and complete your degree in the prescribed period according to your program.
+As a student loan recipient, you are required to be in good standing, maintain satisfactory academic progress toward your degree requirements for each semester in which you are enrolled, and complete your degree in the prescribed period according to your program.
 Satisfactory Academic Progress (SAP), as described below, is evaluated on an annual basis in June.
-Note, that Satisfactory academic Progress for Title IV aid recipients is stricter than the university's regulations as pace of progression in addition to academic performances are measured.
+Note, that Satisfactory Academic Progress for Title IV aid recipients is stricter than the university’s regulations as pace of progression in addition to academic performance are measured.
 Failure to maintain satisfactory academic progress may result in the cancellation of your Title IV aid.

 Basic Standard for Satisfactory Academic Progress

 To achieve SAP as per the US Department of Education, students must: